seandstewart/bardly/pending/romances/cymbeline/uncut.md

 Pisanio have mapped it truly.
 How fit his garments
 serve me!
 Why should his mistress, who was made by
 him that made the tailor, not be fit too? the
-rather–saving reverence of the word–for ’tis said
+rather--saving reverence of the word--for 'tis said
-a woman’s fitness comes by fits.
+a woman's fitness comes by fits.
 Therein I must
 play the workman.
-I dare speak it to myself–for it
+I dare speak it to myself--for it
 is not vain-glory for a man and his glass to confer
-in his own chamber–I mean, the lines of my body are
+in his own chamber--I mean, the lines of my body are
 as well drawn as his; no less young, more strong,
 not beneath him in fortunes, beyond him in the
 advantage of the time, above him in birth, alike